-FEMA is changing how they calculate flood insurance premiums with Risk Rating 2.0.
+FEMA is changing how it calculates flood insurance premiums

 Any home that is currently mapped at low risk but will be later mapped at high risk.
-Buying a Preferred Risk Policy now could save you hundreds if not thousands of dollars over the next 5 to 10 years.
-If you live in the Nisqually watershed, Check out this map to see if you may be affected by proposed changes.
-Nisqually Watershed, Washington - Flood Study Lifecycle (arcgis.com)
+Buying a Preferred Risk Policy now could save you hundreds, if not thousands, of dollars over the next five to 10 years.
+If you live in the Nisqually Watershed, view the map to see if you may be affected by proposed changes.

 Example of a Preferred Risk Policy (PRP)

 *This in no way constitutes actual rates.
 Please call your insurance agent for prices.

 Risk Rating 2.0 will be implemented in October 2021.
 This will cause a fundamental shift in ratings and cost.
 It is recommend that those who are not in the floodplain now get flood insurance before maps become effective as their rates will be honored once they are moved into the floodplain, assuming they don’t let their policy lapse.

 Beginning Aug.
 1, current National Flood Insurance Program policyholders can contact their insurance company or insurance agent to learn more about what Risk Rating 2.0-Equity in Action means to them.